Echinopsis lageniformis: Distribution

 The plant comes from departments of La Paz, Cochabamba, Tarija and Chuquisaca Bolivia at altitudes of 1000 to 3300 meters.
 Among the native populations of Bolivia it is sometimes called achuma or wachuma, although these names are also applied to related species, such as Echinopsis pachanoi, which also have hallucinogenic effects.

-This does not occur in places where it is the dominant species, such as in the area of La Paz, Bolivia.
+However, in regions where it is the dominant species, such as the La Paz area of Bolivia, these names refer exclusively to this plant.

 Cultivars

 Several varieties of this species are highly prized by ornamental cactus collectors.
-These include a cristate variety, two variants of monstrose growth, and the more recently developed clone Trichocereus bridgesii monstrose crested that exhibits both monstrose and cristate growth.
+These include two variants of monstrose growth, and the more recently developed clone Trichocereus bridgesii monstrose crested that exhibits both monstrose and cristate growth.
 These all tend to be slower growing than the standard form of the species, but owing to their highly unusual shapes, they are sought after by cactus collectors.
 The monstrose form of Echinopsis lageniformis is known as the penis plant or penis cactus.
 Contrary to the typical columnar habit of the species, this cultivar displays short stem sections that branch avidly, forming a low spiny bush.
 The upper part of each stem segment is smooth and spineless, resembling a penis.
 The lower part is spiny and shows a tendency to form ribs.
 The plant is light green.
 The German name for this cultivar, Frauenglück, more euphemistic than its English equivalent, translates as "women's joy".

-Other highly valued cultivars are called Alko, Ben, Crown of Thorns, Experiment, Fahim`s Bridgesii #1, Fields Bridge, Foolsbreath, Rita, Jiimz Twin Spine, Nimbin, and Urban Tribes 2.
+Other highly valued cultivars are called Alko, Ben, Crown of Thorns, Experiment, Fahim`s Bridgesii #1, Fields Bridge, Foolsbreath (minty blue-green, semi-monstrose), Rita (blue-green/blue-grey), Jiimz Twin Spine, Nimbin, and Urban Tribes 2.